-- 1 tbsp olive or canola oil
+- 2 tablespoon olive oil

-- 1 (2 lb) pork loin boneless roast
+- 1 2 lb pork loin boneless roast

-- 1 yellow onion, peeled and sliced in half
+- 1 onion peeled and halved

-- 4 cups reduced sodium chicken broth
+- 4 cups chicken broth

 - 4 cups water

-- 2 tbsp lower sodium soy sauce
+- 2 tablespoon soy sauce

-- 2 tsp Hoisin
+- 1 tablespoon Hoisin

-- 2 tsp freshly grated ginger
+- 2 teaspoon freshly grated ginger

-- 2 tsp black sesame seeds
+- 2 teaspoon black sesame seeds

 - 1 large bunch cilantro

-- 2 green onions, thinly sliced
+- 2 green onions thinly sliced

-- 1 lime, sliced into wedges
+- 1 lime sliced into wedges

 - Remove pork from slow cooker and place on a cutting board.
 Let rest for 5 minutes before using 2 forks to shred.
 Discard excess fat.